Amalia Ulman: Film

 In 2021, Ulman premiered her first feature film, El Planeta, at the Sundance Film Festival to critical acclaim.
 Ulman wrote, produced, and directed the feature, which stars herself and her mother.
 An absurdist comedy, the film centers on the story of a mother and daughter facing eviction in post-crisis Spain and scamming their way to a more comfortable lifestyle.
 The film is loosely based on the real-life Spanish mother-daughter petty-crime duo Justina and Ana Belén.
 The film was shot in black and white in Gijon, the Spanish town where Ulman grew up.
 In March 2021, film distribution company Utopia announced that it had bought the North American rights to El Planeta.
 The film was selected for screening at the Brisbane International Film Festival and the Sydney Film Festival in October and November 2021 respectively.

-Ulman's next film will deal with climate change and will be shot in northern Argentina, where she was born.
+Ulman's next film, Magic Farm, dealt with climate change and was shot in northern Argentina, where she was born.